 Once you’ve experienced the blissful moments on the table, you can easily sense the additional stress reduction and deep relaxation that accompanies an acupuncture treatment.
 This effect is also a big part of the healing process which creates access to your innate healing potential, that strong emotions like worry, fear, and anxiety can block.
 Once acupuncture restores your body’s healing mechanism, you are able to repair the initial complaint, and also address other problems that interfere with optimum health.
 For these reasons, acupuncture can help speed recovery from acute trauma to major surgery and reduce the need for painkillers and unnecessary suffering.

-Jeremy Ashburn: Hey guys.
-I’m Jeremy Ashburn, and I’m with Chad Johnson today at Chad Johnson Acupuncture.
-We’re just answering common questions that clients ask throughout the year.
+Q: We’re answering common questions that clients ask throughout the year.
 One of the questions when you’re getting treated with acupuncture treatments is of course, “How many treatments will you need in order to start getting better or getting well?”

 It’s not surprising because about 75 to 85 percent of Americans experience some form of back pain.
 Back pain can be sudden, sharp, debilitating pain or constant, nagging, debilitating pain.
 Either way, it can affect your mood, job performance, and family.
 As a back pain sufferer myself, I have found many effective solutions for low back pain relief and teach self care techniques to prevent recurrence.